SuperOfficeDocs/superoffice-docs/docs/database/tables/role.md

 # Role Table (191)

 User roles for role-based security, names and tooltips are in LocaleText.
-For more information regarding role based security, see http;//techdoc.superoffice.com

 ## Fields